NuevoFoundation/workshops/content/english/python-tensorflow/activity-7.md

 We will adjust the labeling of the x-axis so that the data it displays is easier to understand.
 </br>
 </br>
-Copy and Paste the following code into Google Colab:
+Copy and paste the following code into your Google Colab notebook:

 ```python
 img = test_images[0] # Grab an image from the test dataset.